hefhay/OLYMPICS/README.md

 The structure of this report will follow a logical sequence, starting with data preprocessing and cleaning, followed by exploratory data analysis, and concluding with a comprehensive interpretation of my findings.
 I also highlighted  limitations and suggestions.

 ## DATA SOURCE
-The dataset was gotten from Kaggle
+The dataset was gotten from Kaggle, you can download it from [here](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)

 ## PROBLEM STATEMENT
 1. What are the overall trends in the number of participants and events over the years?